CTET Mathematics pedagogy: what it tests and how to score it

 • The place of language and context.
 Word problems and everyday contexts are seen as tools that make abstract maths meaningful, not as decoration.

-Errors and misconceptions: the highest-yield theme
+Errors and misconceptions: the theme to master first

 If there is one theme to master in maths pedagogy, it is the treatment of errors.
 The modern view, and the one CTET rewards, is that a child's error is a window into their thinking, not merely a wrong answer.